Sri Krishna Janmashtami

 On this day people everywhere will sing the name of Sri Krishna, observe fasting, stay awake until midnight and also listen to scriptural readings of the Bhagavad Gita, the essential teachings narrated by Lord Krishna to the Pandava prince Arjuna.
 The Gita describes how to live in dharma and how to attain liberation from the cycle of birth, death and reincarnation.

-This year, Krishna Jayanti will be celebrated on the 14th of August at Amma’s Penusila Forest Ashram by worshipping of the Divine Saligrama stones, which are sacred embodiments of Lord Maha Vishnu.
+This year, Krishna Jayanti will be celebrated on the 11 of August at Amma’s Penusila Forest Ashram by worshiping of the Divine Saligrama stones, which are sacred embodiment’s of Lord Maha Vishnu.
 On this day, performing Saligrama puja is advantageous and fitting, as Lord Krishna is one of the recent incarnations of the Lord Maha Vishnu.

 Embodiments of Divine Souls, Amma’s beloved children, sometimes during our life we fall into depression and mental commotion.
 This same thing happened to Arjuna.
 Arjuna was so disturbed and felt he could not face the challenges of life.
 But Lord Krishna was behind Arjuna.
 God is always behind you, children.
 In the middle of the battlefield Sri Krishna gives the great teaching of the Bhagavad Gita to Arjuna.